 Unless otherwise indicated, all events are open to Virginia Tech undergraduate and graduate students of any major, as well as faculty and staff members.

 We partner with organizations to create service experiences that put community-identified needs first.
 Our team's goal is to develop partnerships by building sustainable, mututally beneficial relationships.
 Are you interested developing a partnership with us?
 Have a question about a current project?
 Send our team a note at email@example.com.

-No. However, we may be able to put you in touch with a community partner in need of volunteers, or have an upcoming service trip that can accomodate your size group.
+No. However, we may be able to put you in touch with a community partner in need of volunteers.
 We also recommend checking out Volunteer NRV, which is a comprehensive listing of area volunteering opportunities.
 Also, GobblerConnect is a great way to find student groups focused on service or a cause you are interested in.

-All of our trips are free, except for overnight trips (weekends, alternative breaks, and international trips.)
+All of our trips are free, except for overnight trips (weekends, alternative breaks, and global trips.)
 Every weekend trip is $40.
 Alternative breaks and global trips vary in cost based on location.
-Grants that cover up to half the cost of the trip are available for all trips with fees!
+Grants that cover up to half the cost of the trip are available for all trips with fees.

 Please speak to your instructor about their preferred method for tracking your progress.
 We suggest recording the details in a spreadsheet.

 Thank you for your interest in VT Engage and our programs!
-Each semester, we receive numerous requests from students asking to do stories on our work for a class project or for student-run media such as VTTV or The Collegiate Times.
+Each semester, we receive numerous requests from students asking to do stories on our work for a class project or for student-run media.

-Please note: we need a minimum of nine days (one week + 48 business hours) notice to arrange filming during one of our programs.
+We need a minimum of seven days notice to arrange filming during one of our programs.
 In order to arrange filming, we need to get permission from our student participants and community partners ahead of time.
 There are no exceptions to this.